Skip to main page content

 Policy

-1. The College may award an Ontario certificate, diploma, advanced diploma or graduate certificate to a deceased student, if:
+1. The College may award an Ontario certificate, diploma, advanced diploma, degree, or Ontario graduate certificate to a deceased student at the discretion of the Senior Vice President, Academic and Student Success (SVPASS) if:

 1. the immediate family requests or wishes that the credential be awarded and,

-2. Upon learning of the death of a current student, the Dean of the student's program will, through consultation with the Registrar, determine if the student is eligible for a posthumous awarding of a credential and, if the student is eligible, inform the immediate family of the opportunity for the awarding of the credential, if the family has not already made such a request.
+3. Upon learning of the death of a current student, the Dean of the student's program will, through consultation with the Registrar, determine if the student is eligible for a posthumous awarding of a credential and, if the student is eligible, inform the office of the SVPASS which who will inform the immediate family of the opportunity for the awarding of the credential, if the family has not already made such a request.

 For questions or concerns regarding this policy, please contact the Policy Sponsor by phoning our main line 519-542-7751.